Jordan Springs flood map & planning overlays

 Is Jordan Springs flood-prone?

-Very little of Jordan Springs carries a mapped flood overlay (the Penrith average is 0%).
+Flood mapping covers Jordan Springs and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 0%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Jordan Springs bushfire-prone?